swcarpentry/2013-04-az/day1-python-packages.rst

 A couple of points here.

 First, there are 25,000 sequences in this file.
 You might want to avoid printing them all out (hence the 'break' command at the end of the loop!)
+This is a typical approach to reading through big files -- just put in a "if I've done more than 10 things, stop"

 Second, you can use this for short read data or genomic sequences or whatever.
 We've mostly designed it for short-read data but it works